25 March, 2014

 The inspiration for this dish comes from a recipe my mom used to make when my brother and I were younger.
 Her version was “Hawaiian Hamburgers”, and she would make hamburger patties and top them with this sauce and slices of pineapple.
 I adapted the recipe some and added some veggies to round out the dish.
 The beauty of this dish is you can use bone-in or boneless chicken, pork or even shrimp as long as you adjust your cooking times accordingly.
-For this version I used drumsticks since that is what I had on hand.
+For this version of sweet and sour chicken with pineapple, I used drumsticks since that is what I had on hand.

 Begin with searing the meat you will use in your dish.
 The idea is to get a nice browning on all sides without cooking the meat through.